neumino/neumino.github.io/movies.md

 ### Dead Awake
-*Released on 2017-05-12, vote average 4.6*
+*Released on 2017-05-12, vote average 5.5*

-A young woman must save herself and her friends from an ancient evil that stalks its victims through the real-life phenomenon of sleep paralysis.
+Kate Bowman (Jocelin Donahue) is an average social worker who is investigating in the mysterious deaths of people who died in their sleep.
+Shortly before their deaths, the victims all reported a supernatural force that appeared to them while they were suffering from sleep-paralysis.
+When Kate investigates further into the case, she opens herself up to the creature&#39;s wrath, and soon finds herself, and her family suffering from an ancient evil.

 <iframe id="player"
 	type="text/html"